 Adaptation and upskilling become crucial in this rapidly evolving landscape to ensure a seamless transition for professionals.

 Questions of responsibility and accountability

 Another ethical consideration lies in assigning responsibility and accountability.
-When AI systems are utilized for critical tasks, it becomes essential to determine who is accountable for any failures or unethical behaviors that may arise.
+When AI systems are utilised for critical tasks, it becomes essential to determine who is accountable for any failures or unethical behaviours that may arise.

-Striking the right balance between human oversight and machine autonomy is crucial to minimize potential risks.
+Striking the right balance between human oversight and machine autonomy is crucial to minimise potential risks.